-The skilled neurosurgeons at IU Health Neuroscience are the most experienced in the state, performing more than 1,100 craniotomies in 2010.
+The highly skilled neurosurgeons at IU Health are the most experienced in the state.
 We perform all types of craniotomies, including:

-- Traditional craniotomy, in which a portion of the skull is removed to access the brain, and then replaced at the end of surgery.
-Craniotomies are named for the bone that is removed during surgery and our experienced neurosurgeons perform all types of craniotomy, including frontotemporal, parietal and suboccipital.
+- Traditional craniotomy, in which a portion of the skull is removed to access the brain and then replaced at the end of surgery.
+Craniotomies are named for the bone that is removed during surgery.
+Our experienced neurosurgeons perform all types of craniotomy, including frontotemporal, parietal and suboccipital.

-- Keyhole craniotomy, a minimally invasive procedure where only a small hole is made in the skull.
-Neurosurgeons at IU Health Neuroscience perform this to access brain tumors, drain excess fluid or a blood clot, or insert a shunt or pressure monitor.
+- Keyhole craniotomy, a minimally-invasive procedure where a small hole is made in the skull.
+Neurosurgeons at IU Health Neuroscience use this to access brain tumors, drain excess fluid or a blood clot or insert a shunt or pressure monitor.

-- Stereotactic craniotomy, a minimally invasive procedure for which our neuroradiologists and neurosurgeons use advanced CT and MRI scans to create a very precise 3D brain map.
-Using the map as a guide, neurosurgeons can navigate very precisely to a tumor.
+- Stereotactic craniotomy, a minimally-invasive procedure which uses advanced CT and MRI scans to create a very precise 3D brain map.
+Using the map as a guide, neurosurgeons navigate very precisely to a tumor.
 It helps surgeons safely locate and remove hard-to-reach tumors through several very small incisions, while lowering the risk of damage to surrounding tissue in the brain.

-- Awake craniotomy, in which the patient is heavily sedated, but awake during surgery.
+- Awake craniotomy, in which the patient is heavily sedated but awake during surgery.
 Neurosurgeons use electrical stimulation and MRI technology to identify and map the parts of the brain that control speech, vision and motor function.
 With patients awake and responding to questions and prompts, our neurosurgeons can target the tumor, while ensuring the vital structures of the brain are not damaged.
-The neurosurgery team at IU Health Neuroscience performed the first awake craniotomy in the state and has received national coverage for its pioneering advances.
+The neurosurgery team at IU Health performed the first awake craniotomy in Indiana and has received national coverage for its pioneering advances.

-Watch the inspiring story of Jeff Bulmahn, an Indiana farmer who underwent an awake craniotomy for successful removal of a life-threatening brain tumor.
+Watch the inspiring story of Jeff Bulmahn, an Indiana farmer who underwent an awake craniotomy to successfully remove a life-threatening brain tumor.

 Despite its name, this is a non-invasive treatment that treats brain tumors with high doses of radiation.
 Because the Gamma Knife is so precise, doctors can deliver very high doses of radiation without damaging surrounding tissue.
-Indiana University Health is a pioneer in radiosurgery, and was the first in the state to offer this treatment.
+IU Health is a pioneer in radiosurgery and was the first in the state to offer this treatment.
 Since acquiring this technology in 1997, surgeons at IU Health have used the Gamma Knife to treat more than 2,000 patients.

-As pioneers in brain and spinal tumor surgery, the IU Health team of neurosurgeons is the most experienced in the state.
+As pioneers in brain and spinal tumor surgery, the IU Health team of neurosurgeons is the most experienced in Indiana.
 Aided by the state’s first intraoperative MRI scanner, neurosurgeons can provide the most precise brain tumor removal surgery.
-MRI allows surgeons to distinguish a tumor from healthy tissue, and intraoperative MRI permits surgeons to see real-time MRI images right in the operating room.
+MRI allows surgeons to distinguish a tumor from healthy tissue, and intraoperative MRI permits surgeons to see real-time MRI images during surgery.
 This leading-edge technology ensures more complete tumor removal, often eliminating the need for repeat surgery and resulting in better outcomes.

-Watch how the expert physicians at IU Health Neuroscience used this latest MRI technology to deliver leading-edge care to Travis Weir, a patient who had a tumor that came back more than once.
+Watch how the expert physicians at IU Health used this advanced MRI technology to deliver leading-edge care to Travis Weir, a patient who needed surgery to remove a brain tumor.

 In this non-invasive treatment, neurosurgeons at IU Health use advanced technology to shape a radiation beam around a brain tumor.
 Novalis-shaped beam surgery allows IU Health neurosurgeons to deliver a very high dose directly to the entire tumor, while protecting surrounding areas from radiation damage.